marko-durasic/marko-durasic.github.io/_posts/2019-07-21-terminator.md

 In today tutorial we will be:
 1.  setting up a custom layout for terminator,
 2. we will add some custom commands that will run inside of each terminal
-3. and setting linux command to run it automatically as well
+3. Wrap it up in linux command to run it automatically as well

 ## Setting up a custom layout ##